1.0 Policy Purpose

 4.0 Definitions

-For the purpose of this policy, the term below has the following definition:
+For the purpose of this policy, the terms below have the following definitions:

 5.0 Responsibilities

 All individuals to whom this policy applies are responsible for becoming familiar with and following this policy.
-University supervisors are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure compliance with it.
-Additional responsibilities include
+University supervisors and employees with student oversight duties are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure and enforce compliance with it.
+Additional responsibilities include:

-University Human Resources, in consultation with the affected department, is responsible for administration of this policy.
-Once the effective date of position elimination is determined by the Department Head/Senior Officer, University Human Resources will provide consultation to the Department Head or supervisor for a layoff letter to be issued to the employee.
+University Human Resources, in consultation with the affected department, is responsible for the administration of this policy.
+Once the effective date of position elimination or Termination Date is determined by the Department Head or Senior Officer, University Human Resources will provide consultation to the HR Business Partner (HRBP) or Department Head/Senior Officer, including review of the position elimination paperwork.

 The Department Head/Senior Officer with responsibility for the Department and employee affected by a position elimination will make the final decisions on position elimination in consultation with University Human Resources.
-The Department Head/Senior Officer must prepare a written rationale for position elimination and review the rationale with the Senior Director of Employee and Labor Relations in University Human Resources or HR Director of BioMed (when applicable).
-A minimum of two weeks' written notice should be given to the employee stating that employment with the University will end due to elimination of the employee's position.
-Departments should initiate the position elimination process in Workday and attach a copy of the layoff letter as soon as the employee has been informed that the position has been eliminated or funding for the position has ended.
+The Department Head/Senior Officer must prepare a written rationale for position elimination and review the rationale with their designated HR Business Partner and Employee and Labor Relations in University Human Resources.

 6.0 Consequences for Violating this Policy